reinteractive-open/installfest_guides/source/guides/installfest42/finishing_a_basic_blog.md

 automatically set up that form to be submitted via AJAX.

-If you refresh the [post view page](http://localhost:3000/posts/1) and try to submit a comment you'll notice that nothing happens, however if you switch to the terminal running your Rails server you'll be able to see that the request was received by the server, it's just doing the wrong thing with that request.
+If you refresh the [post view page](http://localhost:3000/posts/1) and try to submit a comment you'll notice that nothing happens.
+However if you switch to the terminal running your Rails server you'll be able to see that the request was received by the server, it's just doing the wrong thing with that request.